JustinMeyer2/git-basic-exercises/README.md

-My name is Justin Meyer im an IMI Salesforce Cohorte for 12 months
+My name is Justin Meyer from Cape Town im an IMI Salesforce Cohorte for 12 months